jasonmacduffie/isles-of-maga/story.md

 More exotic languages:
 - Demonic, the language of Demons (Demonic alphabet)
-- Dragonish, the language of Dragons (Demonic alphabet)
+- Dragonish, the language of Dragons (Dragonish alphabet)
-- Giantish, the language of Giants (Demonic alphabet)
+- Giantish, the language of Giants (Giantish alphabet)
 - Sylvish, the language of Dryads and Treants (Demonic alphabet)